silvervest/OpenFlops-W1D/README.md

 OpenFlops W1D is a complete modification for the original OpenFlops specifically configured for use replacing the flaky Citizen W1D floppy drives, popularly used in Compaq LTE Elite laptops.

+For a lot more detail, installation and usage guides, visit https://silvestron.com/openflops-w1d/

 ![Board](img/w1d-render.png)

 ![Installed](img/installed.jpg)